 DNA or RNA from multiple sources may be analyzed including fresh-frozen tissues, formalin-fixed, paraffin-embedded (FFPE) tissues, laser-capture micro-dissected cells and cell lines.

 The Genome Analysis Core provides services to all Mayo Clinic faculty and staff engaged in research.
 Additionally, services are offered to investigators and research collaborators outside Mayo Clinic.
-For more information, please contact the core.
+For more information or to schedule a consultation, please contact the core.